-The Literature Committee is hard at work on more new books.
-The GreySheeters Anonymous World Service Conference has approved all three book concepts.
+The Literature Committee is hard at work on more literature.
+The GreySheeters Anonymous World Service Conference has approved many concepts.
 We'd love to have input and contributions from the community as we develop them.
 GSA members will also have the opportunity to comment on the content before the books are published.
-Contact information for each book's subcommittee is in the book description.

 Grey Sheet History Book

 GreySheeters Anonymous offers a solution to the compulsive eater—the overeater, the bulimic, the glutton, the anorexic.
 Rooted deeply in Alcoholics Anonymous, the GSA fellowship adheres to a simple food plan and a spiritual solution to the physical, mental, and spiritual illness behind compulsive eating.

 After the founding of AA, multiple twelve-step fellowships emerged to address addiction to other substances or problematic behaviors, including food.
 Members of Overeaters Anonymous realized that certain foods contained the same ingredients as alcohol—that certain individuals were allergic to those sugars and grains and that any amount would set off the phenomenon of craving and compulsive eating—members of Overeaters Anonymous developed the GreySheet.
 For a time, OA members recovered using the GreySheet, but controversies led to schisms.
 As OA adopted “dignity of choice,” their fellowship split into multiple fellowships.
 GreySheeters founded a new fellowship, putting the GreySheet at its heart.